JoshuaMichaelHall-Tech/terminal-env/README.md

 - **Cloud tooling** for AWS, Terraform, and Ansible
 - **Terminal-based HTTP clients** for API testing
 - **Minimal configurations** for Neovim, Tmux, and Zsh
-- **Month-by-month learning guides** with clear objectives and exercises
+- **Comprehensive learning guides** with clear objectives and exercises
 - **Quick reference cheatsheet** for all tools
 - **Project suggestions** to reinforce learning